 Landon sold the station to a broadcasting group led by former son-in-law Phil Kassebaum.
 The Kassebaum group sold the station to N.E.
 (Pat) Paton and Ted Cramer on September 5, 1985.

 By 1987, Paton and Cramer ran into financial trouble.
 The IRS filed a tax lien for over $28,000, and the Associated Press had sued for $50,000 that it was owed for news services.
 WREN signed off on September 2, 1987.
-Federal Communications Commission records gives the date as December 21, 1987; however, a article in the Lawrence Journal-World confirms the September date.
+Federal Communications Commission records give the date as December 21, 1987; however, an article in the Lawrence Journal-World confirms the September date.

 From 1927 until 1987, WREN shared time with KFKU, based out of the University of Kansas.
 A history of broadcasting at KU, published by the school of journalism and mass communications, written by professor emeritus Bruce Linton, says that the time-sharing agreement between WREN and KFKU “was not a happy arrangement” with KFKU only having one hour per day on 1250 kHz in the late 1940s.
 With the donation of FM equipment from a defunct FM station in Hutchinson, Kansas, the university was able to substantially increase its broadcasting activity by putting KANU(FM) on the air on September 15, 1952.
 The Linton history indirectly indicates that KFKU had separate programming from KANU until 1959, when KFKU began simulcasting KANU during its one hour a day on 1250 kHz.